synestize/synestizer/docs/HOWTO.md

 Here are some options:

-1. If you do not use the command-line, the easiest webserver to install is (Mongoose Free Edition)[http://cesanta.com/mongoose.shtml], which runs on Windows, Mac OS X and Linux.
+1. If you do not use the command-line, the easiest webserver to install is [Mongoose Free Edition](http://cesanta.com/mongoose.shtml), which runs on Windows, Mac OS X and Linux.
 Put the mongoose application in the same folder as synestizer/offline, double click to run it, and you are done.
 2. If you are on Max OS X, your computer has a built-in web server.
 There are many instructions online about setting this up.
-(Here is a good one)[http://macosxautomation.com/workshops/sharing/03.html]
+[Here is a good one](http://macosxautomation.com/workshops/sharing/03.html)
 3. If you are comfortable with the command-line, running a web server is easy;
    You simply change to the synestizer offline directory and run your favourite testing web server.
 Almost every programming languages has a built-in testing  web server.
 Here is the basic python one, for example: